etaoko333/terraform-modules-2/README.md

 Edit it as you see in the following example:

-image

 Remember to copy your personal access token and save it anywhere Create a Dockerfile for a Dynamic Web App
 Crete a new repository on GitHub and call it “docker-projects”

 Open the repository docker-projects in VS Code

-Create a new folder for the application.
+Create a new folder for the application code.

 · Run: mkdir rentzone